-Total Unit time: 16 hours Guided Learning Hours: 14 Unit Level: 2 Unit reference: T/616/9705
+Unit reference: T/616/9705

-- 1. Understand how to communicate effectively and build rapport with an individual, with reference to: - 1.1 Key elements of listening skills and their application to effective communication and rapport building - 1.2 Ways of checking whether an individual has understood a communication and how to address any misunderstandings - 1.3 Ways of agreeing an agenda for a behaviour change conversation with a client - 1.4 The importance or respecting and acknowledging an individual's priorities in relation to their health and wellbeing and their right to refuse advice and information - 1.5 What should be avoided in behaviour change conversations

-2. Understand what can impact on behaviour change and how to explore these factors with an individual, with reference to:

-- 2.1 Models of behaviour change - 2.2 Ways in which models of behaviour change can be used to support health behaviour change conversations - 2.3 Reflective and automatic motivation - 2.4 Barriers which can prevent behaviour change
+- 1. Understand how to communicate effectively and build rapport with an individual. with reference to: - 1.1 Key elements of listening skills and their application to effective communication and rapport building - 1.2 Ways of checking whether an individual has understood a communication and how to address any misunderstandings - 1.3 Ways of agreeing an agenda for a behaviour change conversation with a client - 1.4 The importance of respecting and acknowledging an individual's priorities in relation to their health and wellbeing and their right to refuse advice and information - 1.5 What should be avoided in behaviour change conversations - 2.
+Understand what can impact on behaviour change and how to explore these factors with an individual. with reference to: - 2.1 Models of behaviour change - 2.2 Ways in which models of behaviour change can be used to support health behaviour change conversations - 2.3 Reflective and automatic motivation - 2.4 Barriers which can prevent behaviour change - 3.
+Understand how an individual can be supported in thinking about making a lifestyle or health behaviour change, with reference to: - 3.1 The key components of very brief interventions or brief interventions - 3.2 How to present information about what you or your service can provide and in ways appropriate to an individual's needs - 3.3 What Self-efficacy is and how to support a client to build their self-efficacy - 3.4 How Importance and Confidence scales can support behaviour change conversations

-3. Understand how an individual can be supported in thinking about making a lifestyle or health behaviour change, with reference to:
+4. Understand how to support an individual to plan for a behaviour change, with reference to: